Kambrian/HBTplus/README.md

 - `HBT_INT8` : use 8 byte integer (i.e., C long int) as default integer type (for particle IDs etc.)
 - `HBT_REAL8`: use 8 byte float (i.e., C double) as default float type (for particle position/velocity)
 - `UNBIND_WITH_THERMAL_ENERGY`: include thermal energy in unbinding.
 If this is not defined, the code does not read in or use the thermal energy at all.
+- `DM_ONLY` : compile the code for dark matter only simulations.
+You do not have to turn this on for DM-only simulations, but doing this saves some memory.

   Simply add these macro definitions to the CXXFLAGS of your target in the Makefile.
 For example, adding this line to the Makefile